ctlee/BioChemCoRe-2018/docs/pages/povme.md

 1. Pocket shape-based clustering: POVME will analyze the whole simulation from the perspective of the binding pocket, and find unique families of conformations that were visited.
 This way, a scientist can dock to just a few, unique snapshots of the protein binding pocket (the cluster representatives), under the assumption that the drugs revealed by docking to these few conformations are the same as the drugs that you'd discover by docking to every single frame.

-2. PCA and simulation summary: POVME can generate a 3D model overlaid on the binding pocket, showing what kinds of subpockets, motions and/or conformational changes were observed in the simulation.
+2. Simulation summary: POVME can generate a 3D model overlaid on the binding pocket, showing what kinds of subpockets, motions and/or conformational changes were observed in the simulation.
 Actual drug designers will find this output far more useful than the clustering, since drug design is present(2016)ly more of an art than a science, and this information is more readily visualized.

-## What is POVME3.0?

-The best way to learn about POVME3.0 is to first learn about POVME2.0.
-Read through Jacob’s original (beautiful) documentation here to understand what POVME’s all about.
-The core of POVME remains the same, but I’ve made it leaner, meaner, and greener (among other colors).
-Confused?
-Let’s learn by doing.

 ## Today’s projects

 We’ll be a bit busy, so let’s get moving.
 Today, we’ll
 - Set up POVME and its VMD plugin
-- Run POVME on the binding pocket in our toy system the old-fashioned way
+- Run POVME on the binding pocket in our system the old-fashioned way
+- Run an advanced POVME analysis workflow on multiple trajectories of the same protein bound to different ligands
 - Do more complex post-analysis on these POVME results
-- Analyze the same binding pocket using a ligand-based pocket-definition algorithm, and look into chemical colors
-- Run an advanced POVME analysis workflow on multiple trajectories of the same protein bound to different ligands

 **1. Set up POVME and its VMD plugin**